Unveiling the Circles of Influence and Control: why you have more power than you think

 Circle of Influence – the Do-It-Yourself version

-You can learn how to use Circle of Influence and get a deeper understanding of it by joining our new no-risk online course, or to try Circle of Influence yourself here’s a FREE worksheet you can download, and read on for a summary guide on how to do it – it can be done individually but it’s best with a group:
+You can learn how to use Circle of Influence and get a deeper understanding of it by joining our free no-risk online course, or to try Circle of Influence yourself here’s a FREE worksheet you can download, and read on for a summary guide on how to do it – it can be done individually but it’s best with a group:

 1. On a large sheet of paper, draw a big circle, this is the Circle of Concern.